ecmwf/ecflow/docs/python_api/reference/Client.rst

 Force a node(s) to a given state

-When a :term:`task` is set to :term:`complete`, it may be automatically re-queued if it has multiple time :term:`dependencies`.
-In the specific case where a task has a single time dependency and we want to interactively set it to :term:`complete` a flag is set so that it is not automatically re-queued when set to complete.
+When a :term:`task` is set to :term:`complete`, it may be automatically re-queued if it has multiple future time :term:`dependencies`.
+Each force complete expires one time based attribute on that node, and when the last one expires, the node stays in a complete state.
-The flag is applied up the node hierarchy until reach a node with a :term:`repeat` or :term:`cron` attribute.
-This behaviour allow :term:`repeat` values to be incremented interactively.
+In the specific case where a task has a single time dependency, and it is set to complete interactively, a flag is set, so that the task is not automatically re-queued.
-A :term:`repeat` attribute is incremented when all the child nodes are :term:`complete` in this case the child nodes are automatically re-queued
+The flag is applied up the :term:`node` hierarchy, until a node with a :term:`repeat` or :term:`cron` attribute is reached.
+This behaviour allows repeat values to be incremented interactively.
+A :term:`repeat` attribute is incremented when all the child nodes are :term:`complete`, in which case the child nodes are automatically re-queued
 ::

    void force_state(